Biden to push trillions in investment, plead for police reform in Congress speech

 The investments will be fully paid over a period of 15 years, an administration official said.

-(Reporting by Nandita Bose, Jarrett Renshaw and Trevor Hunnicutt, Additional reporting by Patricia Zengerle; Editing by Heather Timmons and Raju Gopalakrishnan)
+(Reporting by Nandita Bose, Jarrett Renshaw and Trevor Hunnicutt, Additional reporting by Patricia Zengerle and Doina Chiacu; Editing by Heather Timmons, Raju Gopalakrishnan and Chizu Nomiyama)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))